Current leakage in photovoltaic systems - identification, quantification and treatment

 Certainly, the most effective method for handling current leaks in a photovoltaic system is a professional insulation test by a qualified electrician with an appropriate measurement equipment.
 The insulation test makes it possible to effectively locate the cause of the leakage phenomenon in a system and neutralize it.
 As already stated above, in many cases these are worn connector cables that can be easily replaced.
 Encapsulation defects in solar panels are also a common phenomenon, and in such cases the faulty panel can be replaced or an electrical bypass can be performed.
 Finally, it is possible that the leakage is due to insulation wear inside the innverter itself and then the treatment may require a service call to an inverter technician.

-Commercial and residential solar integrators - interested to know more on measuring PV performance to assess and classify current leakages?
-Fill-in the demo request form to get details.
+Interested to know more on measuring PV performance to assess and classify current leakages and enact predictive maintenance?
+Fill-in the demo request form or contact us to get more details.